Peer Assessment: How the Council Makes its Decisions

 Conflict of interest exists or may exist if peer assessors, external assessors or standing committee members are asked to assess a grant application, prize application/nomination, artwork or artistic production:

-- from an organization where they acted as a consultant through the Canada Council’s Flying Squad program;
+- from an organization where they acted as a consultant through the Canada Council’s Leadership for Change program

 In addition, peer assessors may judge that they are unable, for any other reason, to assess an application, nomination , or artistic production objectively.

 For literary prizes, in addition to all points listed above, conflict of interest exists if the assessor edited one of the books.
 Conflict of interest may exist for literary prizes if:

 - the assessor directly contributed to shaping the contents of one of the books

 - the assessor has written a promotional text or review of one of the books